Learn the rules of the Checkmate battle.

 The King can call out a certain dancer of the opposing crew.
-This dancer has to answer the run of the King!
+This dancer must answer the run of the King!
 With this ability, you have a way to pick and eliminate specific b-boys from the other crew.
 If the King challenges a specific dancer, it is a 1vs1 situation.
 You can do a routine to boost the round of the King, but the opposing crew also can answer with a routine to boost the round of the challenged dancer.
 Most Important:

 The Queen can revive dancers that are out and get them back to the dancefloor.
 Every time the Queen wins a run, a lost dancer from her crew can get back into the battle, but you do not have to leave the game in this case.
 So the Queen can revive but not kill dancers.

 Pawns are dancers with no special abilities.
 But a Pawn always is the first to start the whole battle.